-This level of practicum is designed to provide PSs opportunities to begin practicing school-based psychological service delivery.
-Specific goals include: developing PSs' (a) identities and competencies related to the practice of school psychology, (b) abilities to complete assessments, write reports, and communicate this information to families and schools, (c) abilities to evaluate the scientific basis for practices and account for individual and cultural differences when conducting assessments and developing interventions, and (d) abilities to collaborate with others and implement mental health services at the individual, group, and system level.
+This practicum setting is designed to provide PSs opportunities to begin practicing school-based psychological service delivery.
+Specific goals include: developing PSs' (a) identities and competencies related to the practice of school psychology, (b) abilities to complete equitable assessments, write reports, and communicate this information to families and schools, (c) abilities to evaluate the scientific basis for practices and account for individual differences when conducting assessments and developing interventions, and (d) abilities to collaborate with others and implement mental health services at the individual, group, and system level.

-3.2 Clinic Practicum (PhD only)
+3.2 Clinic-Based Practicum Site (PhD only)